Scottsburg Senior High School: History

 Early in the 20th century, state health inspectors notified the School Board that "adverse" heating and sanitary conditions at Scottsburg High School would cause the school's commission to be withdrawn in June 1908.
 The Board began discussing a new building in 1911, since even after some improvements to the old two-story building, "in regard to space heating, lighting, ventilation, and sanitation, the old buildings have been somewhat improved in the last year but at best they are very congested, poorly heated, and with practically no ventilation or sanitation."
 By July 1912, the Board advertised for a heating contractor, and C. E. Bacon, architect of Indianapolis, was hired to create plans for a new building.
 A cornerstone was laid in Fall 1912, and by May 1913 the senior class was performing the class play in the new auditorium.
 A gymnasium was added in 1926.

 During the Great Depression, salaries of teachers and staff had to be reduced by 5% in 1931 and again in 1932.
 By the beginning of the 1939–1940 school year, enrollment topped out at 256 students.

-On April 6, 1949, most of the school's 277 pupils organized a parade in protest of the school board refusing to renew the principal's, Eugene Butler, contract.
+On April 6, 1949, most of the school's 277 pupils organized a parade in protest of the school board refusing to renew principal Eugene Butler's contract.
 The next day, students picketed outside the school.
 The protests were successful, and he was rehired after parents voted to reinstate him.

 By 1954, bonds were sold to citizens of Scott County to raise funds for a new gym and junior high building for the Scottsburg-Vienna Township Joint School.
 The Charles E. Meyer Gymnasium was finished in 1956, at a cost of US$ 500,000.